indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/acloud-guru-notes.md

 - Pricing Model
   + On-demand.
 Pay by the sec.
     - No upfront payment or long-term commitment
-    - Good for short-term, spik, or unpredictable workloads that cannot be interrupted
+    - Good for short-term, spike, or unpredictable workloads that cannot be interrupted
     - Apps being developed or tested on EC2 for the first time
   + Reserved.
 Provides you with a capacity reservation and at a heavy discount.
 Contract terms are 1 year or 3 years.
     - Apps with steady state or predictable usage